Struggling with how to translate WooCommerce so that you can create a shopper-friendly, multilingual eCommerce store?

 The TranslatePress plugin does not charge you anything based on your machine translation usage.
 However, you may need to pay Google Translate or DeepL directly depending on your usage.

 Google Translate and DeepL offer free plans that let you translate 500,000 characters per month for free, roughly equal to around 100,000 words per month.

 If you need to translate more than 500,000 characters in a single month, you’ll need to pay:

 - Google Translate charges $20 per million characters over the free limit.

 - DeepL charges a flat $5.49 fee per month plus $25 per million characters, making it a little more expensive than Google Translate.

 If you’re worried about your budget, you can use TranslatePress’s daily translation limits to either guarantee that you stay within the free tier or limit how much you might need to pay for the API access.

 Once you’ve made your choices, click the Save Changes button.
-Then, TranslatePress will start translating your content.
+Then, TranslatePress will start automatically translating your site‘s content.

 3. Translate WooCommerce Content